EttusResearch/uhd/CODING.md

 * Code layout: We use 4 spaces for indentation levels, and never tabs.
 * Code is read more often than it's written.
 Code readability is thus something worth optimizing for.
-* Try and keep line lengths to 79 characters, unless readability suffers.
+* Try and keep lines short (79 characters is nice, maximum is 90/100 characaters for C/C++ and Python, respectively), unless readability suffers.
 We often have to do fun things like SSH into machines and edit code in a terminal, and do side-by-side views of code on small-ish screens, so this is actually pretty helpful.